programminghistorian/ph-submissions/en/drafts/originals/creating-3d-scenes-games-threejs.md

 and confirming that you get a version number and not an error message.

-- A Github page (recommended if deploying).
+- A GitHub page (recommended if deploying).

-To deploy your page so that everybody can access it, you can use github.
+To deploy your page so that everybody can access it, you can use GitHub.
 You get one free page per account, ie my page at https://github.com/tosca-har/tosca-har.github.io, results in a website at https://tosca-har.github.io/.
-Alternatively you can deploy your site using a free service such as Vercel (https://vercel.com/).
+Alternatively you can deploy your site using a free service such as [Vercel](https://vercel.com/).

 - The three.js library.

 There are 2 ways to use the three.js JavaScript library.
-This tutorial will use library via a content delivery network (CDN).
-Basically, code at the top of javascript script will fetch and import the library from a server.
+This tutorial will use the library via a content delivery network (CDN).
+Basically, code at the top of JavaScript script will fetch and import the library from a server.
 This removes the need for you to work with build tools like Vite, which you would have to do if you download the actual three.js code.
 Downloading, working and building the code is more robust long term but for this lesson the CDN approach is fine.
 This code will use three.js version 0.160.0, although it has been tested and works with later versions such as 0.166.1.
 If you want to change the version used you need to change both numbers in the import maps, i.e. use three@0.166.1 instead of three@0.160.0, and also change the version later on when importing the draco file compression loader. **Do not** mix versions.
 This lesson does not contain code likely to be affected by version changes but three.js versions are not necessarily backward compatible so it is possible that problems will occur if later versions are used.
 Browser updates also occasionally cause incompatibility problems.

+Now you need to set up the initial directories and files for the project.
 Make a new folder - call it myscene.

 In VSC open the folder.